coderzparadise/coderzparadise/README.md

 - 💞️ Data structures made from scratch also including questions from google, fb, twitter, microsoft, uber, pinterest, bloomberg...

-- 📫 Instructions: clone/fork both github repo's ([DataStructure](https://github.com/coderzparadise/DataStructure) && [Algorithm (Leetcode)](https://github.com/coderzparadise/Algorithm)).
+- 📫 Instructions: clone/fork both github repo's ([DataStructure](https://github.com/coderzparadise/DataStructure) && [Algorithm](https://github.com/coderzparadise/Algorithm)).
 Complete 1 new function each day and all previous fuctions [follow repo template] until all 200 functions/questions are complete (must be able to code and explain any data structure or function within 5 to 13 minutes tops).

 - 🌱 Fun fact: made from a cs/ee college grad to help you land your tech job and code in paradise for the rest of your life 🌴